Navigating Your Initial Consultation

 Discounts are Epidemic

 Breaking the silence with a discount offers immediate relief.
 Although this removes most of the tension, there’s a high cost to lowering your rates.
 The discounts add up over time.

 Consider what discounting your services secretly communicates:

 - Lowered confidence.
 Your confidence influence your rates.
 Your bank account doesn’t build as quickly when you lack confidence about your offer.
 Discounts, over time, chip away your profits.

 - First impressions.
 First impressions turn into long, lasting memories.
 Discounting your accounting services during the initial consultation means you open the door for future rate reductions.
 Basically, a one-time instance turns into an expectation.

 - Low value.
 Clients judge the quality of your service according to your prices.
 Low rates equal low quality.
 Are price-sensitive clients your ideal client?

 - Integrity and trust.
 Say what you mean.
 When you state your price, don’t back pedal.
 This chips away at their trust in you.
 And, your confidence lowers.

 - Low quality.
 Discounts spotlight your price rather than the quality of your work.
 By competing on price, you prioritize volume instead of quality service.

 - Lowered profits.
 Do the math.
 Discounts lower your profit margin.
 You have to work with more clients to hit your revenue goals.
 It’s like a dog chasing its tail – you expend a lot of energy while going around in circles.
 What’s the impact of lowered profits in your accounting practice?

 Basic, easy and straightforward

 Many of your clients don’t fully understand accounting.
 How often does the conversation start with a claim that their needs are easy, basic and straightforward?
 Those words signal they expect a cheap price.

 I teach my clients how to confidently navigate through the initial consultation.
 Rather than selling, they lead clients through a value conversation.
 By asking specific questions, their ideal client naturally asks, “How do we get started?”Rather than sell, lead clients through a value conversation.
-When you ask specific questions, your ideal client naturally asks, “How do we get started?”
+When you ask specific questions about their #accounting concerns, your ideal client naturally asks, “How do we get started?”
 Read full post. #getpaidwhatyoureworth Click To Tweet

 With this formula, you don’t offer a discount.